 ICE is also using powerful cellphone tracking devices known as cell site simulators to locate undocumented people.
 In May, the Detroit News published a judicial warrant permitting ICE to use the cellphone tracking to hunt down a restaurant worker who had been deported twice before.
 ICE also recently beefed up its ability to extract and analyze cellphone data.
 In March, ICE’s National Mission Support office in Dallas purchased $2.2 million worth of cellphone and computer-cracking technology from the Israeli firm Cellebrite, significantly expanding the agency’s ability to extract data from seized electronic devices.

 ICE also routinely mines information from state gang databases to identify undocumented people accused of affiliation or membership.
-Until ICE pulled the plug on its ICEGang database in October 2016, immigration authorities could access electronic gang files in 14 states that used the same software platform sold by CSRA International, a major defense contractor.
-The state gang databases are still in operation, and CSRA retains its own copies of the data collected and shared by local law enforcement.
-In the past, CSRA has turned over data to other government entities, such as the California State Auditor, and it is highly likely that CSRA will comply with similar requests from ICE for state gang data.
+Until ICE pulled the plug on its ICEGang database in October 2016, immigration authorities could access electronic gang files in 14 states that used the same software platform sold by CSRA Inc., a major defense contractor.
+The state gang databases are still in operation.

 The centerpiece of ICE’s ability to identify and locate people under investigation for criminal or immigration offenses is the agency’s robust data mining capability.